Niagara (The Office): Production

 The episode was written by Greg Daniels and Mindy Kaling, who plays Kelly Kapoor on the show, and directed by Paul Feig, his 13th directing credit for the series.
+Feig had more experience than most in directing episodes key to Jim and Pam's relationship, and in particular had directed "Weight Loss", in which Jim and Pam became engaged.
 The episode was initially assigned to Kaling, but Daniels said he was interested in contributing.
-The scene in which Jim cuts his tie off took seven takes.